 A cloud architecture is defined by three components: storage, networking and virtualization.
 Therefore, the basic components of an OpenNebula system are:

 - Hypervisor-enabled hosts that provide the resources needed by the VMs.

 - Datastores that hold the base images of the VMs.

 - Physical networks used to support basic services such as interconnection of the storage servers and OpenNebula control operations, and VLANs for the VMs.

-OpenNebula presents a highly modular architecture that offers broad support for commodity and enterprise-grade hypervisor, monitoring, storage, networking and user management services.
+OpenNebula presents a highly modular architecture that offers broad support for commodity and enterprise-grade hypervisors, monitoring, storage, networking and user management services.
 This Section briefly describes the different choices that you can make for the management of the different subsystems.
-If your specific services are not supported we recommend to check the drivers available in the Add-on Catalog.
+If your specific services are not supported we recommend checking the drivers available in the Add-on Catalog.
 We also provide information and support about how to develop new drivers.

 Dimensioning the Cloud¶

 The dimension of a cloud infrastructure can be directly inferred from the expected workload in terms of VMs that the cloud infrastructure must sustain.
 This workload is also tricky to estimate, but this is a crucial exercise to build an efficient cloud.

 The main aspects to take into account at the time of dimensioning the OpenNebula cloud follow.